 My personal mantra when it comes to email creative is ‘keep it simple’.

-Overloading the email space with graphic furniture and complicated code layout can often come back to haunt you within the various email clients.
-Think of it as the shop window rather than the shop itself, it needs to be seamless, uncluttered, immediate, on-brand and on-point.
+Overloading the email space with graphics and complicated code layout can often come back to haunt you within the various email clients.
+Think of it as the shop window rather than the shop itself.
+It needs to be seamless, uncluttered, immediate, and on-brand.

 Please find a list of helpful articles explaining the supported structures and properties: